mxenabled/web-widget-sdk/example/README.md

 1. Clone this repo.
 2. Cd into newly created directory, or if using the defaults `cd web-widget-sdk`.
+3. Run `npm install -g ts-node` to install as global
-3. Start a static file server, `python -m SimpleHTTPServer`, or `python3 -m http.server`.
+4. Start a static file server, `python -m SimpleHTTPServer`, or `python3 -m http.server`.
-4. Navigate to http://localhost:8000/ or wherever your server is running.
+5. Navigate to http://localhost:8000/ or wherever your server is running.

 ## Testing the widget via the `url` option